-You quit plastic bags, you gave up disposable water bottles and even went paper free on bills and newsletters.
-These small, but important changes are reducing waste everyday and adding up to make a big difference.
-How can you maintain your eco-friendly lifestyle even on one of the most wasteful days in household, moving day?
-Before you start cleaning out those closets, garages or gathering packing materials, follow these simple steps to reduce waste on moving day.
+You quit plastic bags and gave up disposable water bottles.
+You even went paper-free on bills and newsletters.
+These small, but important, changes reduce waste every day and add up to make a big difference.
+So how can you maintain your eco-friendly lifestyle on one of the most wasteful days in your household — moving day?
+Before you start to clean out your closets, pantry and garage, or gather up packing materials, follow these simple 5 steps to reduce waste on moving day.

 Start by asking your moving company for used boxes made of recyclable materials.
-You can get used boxes at a discount and some moving companies will even give you a refund for returning your used boxes at the end of your move.
-Also use this box calculator to find out how many boxes you’ll need.
+Used boxes can be purchased at a discount.
+Some moving companies will even give you a refund for returning your used boxes at the end of your move.
+Also, use this box calculator to find out how many boxes you’ll need.

 Foam popcorn and packing peanuts often end up in landfills or the ocean, why not try a more natural filler like real popcorn to pack fragile items.
-Pop natural kernels (avoid butter flavored popcorn) to fill gaps in your boxes secure fragile items.
-This method is both delicious and earth friendly!
+Pop natural kernels (avoid butter-flavored popcorn) to fill gaps in your boxes and secure fragile items.
+This method is both delicious and earth-friendly.

-As you clean out your closets, garage and pantry you will be tempted just to throw out a lot of accumulated junk.
+As you clean out your closets, garage, and pantry, you will be tempted to throw out a lot of accumulated junk.
 While decluttering is a great idea before a move, don’t just toss out items before considering if they can be given a second life.
-For example you can donate unwanted furniture to the Habitat for Humanity Restore and clothing and household items to your local favorite charity such as Goodwill for someone else to enjoy.
+For example, you can donate unwanted furniture to the Habitat for Humanity Restore, and clothing and household items to your local favorite charity, such as Goodwill, for someone else to enjoy.

 You can even reuse your moving boxes to donate your items.
 Simply visit GiveBackBox.com to learn how to use your used boxes to ship your donations off to a charity without any cost to you.
 Lastly, if you have any unopened leftover food on moving day, donate it to Move For Hunger.
-Keep your moving and donation receipts to save green on your taxes next year!
+Keep your moving-related and donation receipts to save green on your taxes next year.

 How do you know if your moving company follows eco-friendly moving practices?
 Start by asking: Does the staff recycle?
 Are the offices and warehouse designed to be energy efficient?
-Do they use biodiesel to run their trucks?
-Do they use 100 % recyclable materials?
+Is Biodiesel used to run their trucks?
+Are 100 % recyclable materials used for packing?
 Do they sell used boxes?
-Do they buy them back at the end of the move?
-Doing this extra research is worth it because if your movers care about the earth, then they will care about their clients too!
+Do they offer to buy them back at the end of the move?
+Doing this extra research is worth it.
+If your movers care about the earth, then they care about their clients too.

-Now you are ready to make your next move an eco-friendly moving day!
-If you have any eco-friendly moving tips to share we want to hear about them!
-Add your eco-friendly moving tips in the comments section below.
+Now you are ready to make your next move an eco-friendly moving experience.
+If you have your own eco-friendly moving tips to share, please add them below.
+We want to hear all about them.